bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+--The difference between relational databases and sql is that the RDBMS is the system -- the database software itself, and SQL is the language used to interact with the system.

 - [ ] Why do tables need a `primary key`?
+--Tables need a primary key to identify the rows in a table.

 - [ ] What is the name given to a table column that references the primary key on another table.
+--A Foreign key -- it is the table column that references the primary key of another table.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+--An intermediary table is needed to have many-to-many relationships between databases.

 ## Minimum Viable Product